Sprunckt/acoustic-sfw/README.md

 Example: {"n_cut":10, "swap_frequency":20, "swap_factor":0.3, "method":"time"}.
 Cut the RIR in 10, extend to the next segment if 20 iterations have passed or if the residual has been reduced by a factor 0.3.
 Setting n_cut to 0 gets the default behavior (no segmentation).
 Two methods are supported: "time" which segments linearly the interval, and "energy" which does an adaptative segmentation based on the square of the signals.
 * normalization: int which specify one of the available normalization for the linear operator, 0 for default.
 Some features might not be implemented for other normalizations.
-* patience: keep going if the last spike is under the amplitude threshold for "patience" iterations.
-Stops if the patience is exhausted.
-*
+* end_tol: amplitude threshold applied at algorithm stop (applied before and after sliding step if using the single slide method)

 **Additional argument "slide_opt" to control the sliding step:**

 Should be a dictionary containing the options for the sliding step.
 If None: perform a full sliding